wendyverdonk93/docs/content/integrations/plugins/prestashop-1-7/_index.md

 weight: 70
 title_short: "PrestaShop 1.7"
 layout: 'single'
-description_short: "Easily integrate MultiSafepay payment solutions into your Prestashop 1.7 webshop with the free plugin."
+description_short: "The free plugin for MultiSafepay payment solutions to use with a Prestashop 1.7 webshop"
 description: "Easily integrate MultiSafepay payment solutions into your Prestashop 1.7 webshop with the free plugin."
 layout: 'single'
 changelog: 'https://github.com/MultiSafepay/PrestaShop/blob/master/CHANGELOG.md'